-The LTE qualification is developed according to the CEFR descriptors of language competency for each CEFR level (A1-C2).
+The LTE Listening & Reading examination is developed according to the CEFR descriptors of language competency for each CEFR level (A1-C2).

 LTE and CEFR levels Descriptors LTE A1 - CEFR A1 Can recognise familiar words, everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type when people speak slowly and clearly.
-Can understand familiar names, words and very simple sentences on familiar topics and obtain information from notices and posters or catalogues.
-LTE A2 - CEFR A2 Can understand phrases and the highest frequency vocabulary related to areas of most immediate personal relevance such as basic personal and family information, shopping, local area and employment.
-Can catch the main point in short, clear, simple messages and announcements.
+LILAI - CLINAI Can understand familiar names, words and very simple sentences on familiar topics and obtain information from notices and posters or catalogues.
+Can understand phrases and the highest frequency vocabulary related to areas of most immediate personal relevance such as basic personal and family information, shopping, local area and employment.
+LTE A2 - CEFR A2 Can catch the main point in short, clear, simple messages and announcements.
 Can read and understand very short, simple texts such as personal letters.
 Can find specific, predictable information in simple everyday material such as advertisements, prospectuses, menus and timetables.
-LTE B1 - CEFR B1 Can understand the main points of clear standard speech on familiar matters regularly encountered in work, school, leisure, etc. Can understand the main point of many radio or TV programmes on current affairs or topics of personal or professional interest when the delivery is relatively slow and clear.
-Can understand texts that consist mainly of high frequency everyday or jobrelated language.
+Can understand the main points of clear standard speech on familiar matters regularly encountered in work, school, leisure, etc. LTE B1 - CEFR B1 Can understand the main point of many radio or TV programmes on current affairs or topics of personal or professional interest when the delivery is relatively slow and clear.
+Can understand texts that consist mainly of high frequency everyday or job-related language.
 Can understand the description of events, feelings and wishes in personal letters.
-LTE B2 - CEFR B2 Can understand extended speech and lectures and follow even complex lines of argument provided the topic is reasonably familiar.
-Can understand most TV news and current affairs programmes and the majority of films in standard dialect.
+Can understand extended speech and lectures and follow even complex lines of argument provided the topic is reasonably familiar.
+LTE B2 - CEFR B2 Can understand most TV news and current affairs programmes and the majority of films in standard dialect.
 Can read articles and reports concerned with temporary problems in which the writers adopt particular attitudes or viewpoints.
 Can understand contemporary literary prose.
-LTE C1 - CEFR C1 Can understand an extended speech even when it is not clearly structured and when relationships are only implied and not signalled explicitly.
-Can understand television programmes and films without too much effort.
-Can understand long and complex factual and literary texts, appreciating distinctions of style.
+Can understand an extended speech even when it is not clearly structured and when relationships are only implied and not signalled explicitly.
+LTE C1 - CEFR C1 Can understand television programmes and films without too much effort.
+LIL CI - CEFR CI Can understand long and complex factual and literary texts, appreciating distinctions of style.
 Can understand specialised articles and longer technical instructions, relevant to various fields.
 LTE C2 - CEFR C2 Can understand with ease any kind of spoken language, whether live or broadcast, even when delivered at fast native speed, provided there is a familiarity with the accent.
-Can read with ease virtually all forms of the written language, including abstract, structurally or linguistically complex texts such as manuals, specialised articles and literary works.
+LIL CZ CLINCZ Can read with ease virtually all forms of the written language, including abstract, structurally or linguistically complex texts such as manuals, specialised articles and literary works.

 The above descriptors are adapted from the global description of the Common European Framework of Reference for Languages.
-Text from these is reproduced by kind permission of the Council of Europe.